Abiola97/AbiolAjao/Power BI projects/US ACCIDENT DATA EXPLORATION/README.md

-## US ACCIDENT EXPLORATORY DATA ANALYSIS
+## US ROAD ACCIDENTs EXPLORATORY DATA ANALYSIS

 **Aim**:
-- Conducting descriptive analytics on accidents occurence in the US to know the accident hotspots (city, county & states)  and severity levels.
+- Conducting descriptive analytics on road accidents occurence in the US to know the accident hotspots (city, county & states)  and severity levels.
-- Running a diagnistic analysis and data exploration to decipher the most contributing factors to accidents in the US
+- Running a diagnistic analysis and data exploration to decipher the most contributing factors to road accidents in the US

 Period: 2016- 2023

 Visualization Tool: **Power BI**

 **KEY INSIGHTs**
-- Highest frequency of accidents was recorded in the city Miami in county Los Angeles in the state of California.
+- Highest frequency of road accidents was recorded in the city Miami in county Los Angeles in the state of California.
 - Majority of accidents severity levels were moderate with most happening in day time.
 - Lack of crossing & traffic signal are the major factors contributing to approx 89% and 85% respectively of most US accidents.